wasp-lang/wasp/web/docs/auth/email.md

 ## Using Auth

-To read more about how to set up the logout button and how to get access to the logged-in user in our client and server code, read the [using auth docs](/docs/auth/overview).
+To read more about how to set up the logout button and how to get access to the logged-in user in our client and server code, read the [auth overview docs](/docs/auth/overview).

 ## API Reference